Heart-Force/cs4843finalprojectC/README.md

 </p>

 ### Why Google App Engine (GAE)?
+Google App Engine is a highly scalable and fully managed serverless platform for developing and hosting web applications.
+Google App Engine applications are easy to create, maintain, and scale as traffic and data storage change.
+With App Engine, there are no servers to maintain.
+You simply upload your application and it's ready to go.
 * Google App Engine (GAE) provides access to other Google Cloud Platform services (Cloud Firestore in our case).
-* GAE is a Platform as a Service (PaaS) which can be used to build and deploy scalable applications.
+* Google App Engine (GAE) is a Platform as a Service (PaaS) which can be used to build and deploy scalable applications.
+* Google App Engine (GAE) is a fully managed environment to allow you to concentrate on developing your application.
 * Faster time to market.
 * All time availability.
 * Easy to use platform.